 The idea of being a writer at that point was my dream.
 Something I thought I would someday do.
 I didn’t let the mean girl get in my way.
 I persevered.
 My parents eventually gave me a typewriter for Christmas and, now that I’ve been a parent to a writer, I know I probably drove them bat-shit crazy with the tap-a-tap-tap as I cranked out those stories.

-The bitch was right in a way.
+The mean girl was right in a way.
 My writing was not good as a kid.
-It’s a good thing I had to cull stuff moving around a lot as we did.
 But, no matter how bad I was, the idea stuck in my head that one day, someday, I was going to be a writer.

 It may have taken 50 years, but here I am.
 I’m finally doing it.
 I can finally say I’m a writer.

 Things like point of view, dialogue, setting etc eventually stuck.
-Now I’m the writer who, when reading a book for pleasure, will notice slip ups the author has made.
-Stuff their editor didn’t catch.
+Now I’m the writer who, when reading a book for pleasure, I’ll notice slip-ups the author has made.
+You know, stuff their editor didn’t catch.
 It’s annoying as hell once that pandora’s box is open, let me tell you.
-I’m sure I’m even driving my husband insane with the comments I make when television shows leave obvious clues (to me) in mysteries or the timelines aren’t correct.
+I’m sure I’m even driving my husband insane with the comments I make when television shows drop obvious clues (to me) in mysteries or when the timelines aren’t correct.